 On this basis the benefit for flying British Airways Club Europe would be complimentary food and alcohol – you’d have to drink and eat a lot in the space of an hour to justify the additional £203 that BA were asking for a 7am flight!

-That said for those who do not benefit from the perks of being either Silver or Gold with the British Airways Executive Club and if you were able to get a good deal with a BA Sale, I wouldn’t consider the BA Club Europe product to be too bad value.
+That said, for those who do not benefit from the perks of being either Silver or Gold with the British Airways Executive Club and if you are able to get a good deal with a BA Sale, I wouldn’t consider the BA Club Europe product to be too bad value.

-If you planning on booking with a BA Club Europe flight, I would strongly recommend that you consider using air miles to upgrade.
-As we’ve seen in this post my saving of £511.34 from using air miles was covered by just signing up to the Amex Gold Card (reviewed here) – you can increase your sign up bonus to 22,000 points by using this link.
+If you are planning on booking with a BA Club Europe flight, I would strongly recommend that you consider using air miles to upgrade.
+As we’ve seen in this post my saving of £511.34 from using air miles was covered by just signing up to the Amex Gold Card (reviewed here) – you can increase your sign-up bonus to 22,000 points by using this link.